ska-sa/katgpucbf/doc/control.rst

 Individual engine startup
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The arguments required for individual engine invocation can be seen by running one of ``{dsim, fgpu, xbgpu} --help`` in an appropriately-configured terminal environment.
+The arguments required for individual engine invocation can be seen by running one of ``{dsim, fgpu, xbgpu, vgpu} --help`` in an appropriately-configured terminal environment.
 There are a few mandatory ones, and ultimately stitching the entire incantation together by hand can become tiresome.
 For this reason, the scripts under ``scratch/{fgpu, xbgpu}`` have been shipped with the module.

-The scripts for standalone engine usage are prepopulated with typical configuration values for your convenience, and are usually named :program:`run-{dsim, fgpu, xbgpu}.sh`.
+The scripts for standalone engine usage are pre-populated with typical configuration values for your convenience, and are usually named :program:`run-{dsim, fsim, fgpu, xbgpu}.sh`.
 It is important to note that the F- and XB-Engines can run in a standalone manner, but will require some form of stimulus to truly exercise the engine.
 For example, ``fgpu`` requires a corresponding ``dsim`` to produce data for ingest.
 Similarly, ``xbgpu``